halcha/blog/_posts/2020-12-06-honours-dissertation.markdown

 date:   2020-12-6 9:00:00 +1000
 categories: design
 ---
-For the past year, I've been working on a design disseration about collaborative systems in online learning.
+For the past year, I've been working on a design dissertation about collaborative systems in online learning.
 It's been an amazing experience.

 ### Paper